maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

 ## First project: repairing a broken glass
 A friend of mine recently told me he broke a glass and wanted to repair it but didn't know how to do that.
 Let's try to repair it this week.

-The bottom of it was completely broken so I thought about making a quick 3D-printed mold and then pour some (coloured) epoxy on top of it.
-So I started designing a mold in Solidworks, that looks more or less like a bike wheel:
+Its bottom stand was completely broken so I thought about making a quick 3D-printed mold and then pour some (coloured) epoxy on top of it.
+So I started designing a mold in SolidWorks, that looks more or less like a bicycle wheel (he's a fan of cycling) :
 <figure> <center>
   <img src="./../../img/mod11/glass1.jpg" alt="logo text" width="80%" />
   <figcaption></figcaption>
 </figure>

-I made sure to add some chamfers in the design to help remove the mold (spoiler alert: it didn't !).
+I made sure to add some chamfers in the design to help remove the mold (spoiler alert: that wasn't enough!).

 <figure> <center>
   <img src="./../../img/mod11/glass2.jpg" alt="logo text" width="80%" />